-Fostering the right governance framework is crucial for successful delivery of its sustainability strategy.
-In this regard, the Group established a purposeful and robust corporate governance structure that enables an effective information flow throughout the Group.
+Upholding the right governance framework is crucial for successful delivery of its sustainability strategy.
+In this regard, the Group has established a purposeful and robust corporate governance structure that enables an effective information flow throughout the Group.

 The Board, possessing sufficient expertise and awareness in ESG aspects, holds the overall responsibility for the ESG issues of the Group as well as ensuring the effectiveness of the risk management and the internal control systems of the Group.
 In particular, the Board is accountable for setting forth ESG management approach, strategy, policies, and objectives, prioritising ESG issues, and approving disclosures in the ESG reports of the Group with the assistance of core members from various departments.
 The performance and progress on ESG-related targets of the Group are also discussed and reviewed by the Board at least annually to ensure that the operations of the Group are at a satisfactory pace to achieve the respective targets.
-The progress towards the set targets can be found in the section headed "ENVIRONMENTAL ENDEAVOURS".
+The progress towards the set targets can be found in the section headed "ENVIRONMENTAL ENDEAVOURS" of this ESG Report.

-Meanwhile, core members from various departments are responsible for facilitating the oversight of ESG matters of the Board with the assistance of third-party consultant.
-The core members from various departments have the necessary ESG-related knowledge and the responsibility for collecting and analysing ESG data, monitoring and evaluating the ESG performance of the Group, keeping track of and reviewing the progress made against the ESG-related targets of the Group, ensuring compliance with ESG-related laws and regulations, assisting in conducting materiality assessment and preparing ESG reports.
+Meanwhile, core members from various departments are responsible for facilitating the Board's oversight of ESG matters with the assistance of third-party consultant.
+The core members from various departments have the necessary ESG-related knowledge and are responsible for collecting and analysing ESG data, monitoring and evaluating the Group's ESG performance, keeping track of and reviewing the progress made against the Group's ESG-related targets, ensuring compliance with ESG-related laws and regulations, assisting in conducting materiality assessment, and preparing ESG reports.
 The core members from various departments arrange at least one meeting annually to evaluate the effectiveness of current policies and procedures, and formulates appropriate solutions to improve the overall performance of ESG policies.
-In addition, the core members from various departments reports to the Board at least annually, assists in assessing and identifying the ESG risks and opportunities of the Group, ensuring the implementation and effectiveness of the risk management and internal control systems.
+In addition, the core members from various departments reports to the Board at least annually, assists in assessing and identifying the Group's ESG risks and opportunities, as well as ensures the implementation and effectiveness of the risk management and internal control systems.